apideck-libraries/sdk-typescript/README.md

 ## Maturity

-This SDK is in beta, and there may be breaking changes between versions without a major version update.
+There may be breaking changes between versions without a major version update.
 Therefore, we recommend pinning usage to a specific package version.
 This way, you can install the same version each time without breaking changes unless you are intentionally looking for the latest version.